GPU Stress Test in a Browser: What It Can and Cannot Tell You

-Displays browser memory usage and device RAM.
-Run the allocation test to measure memory write speed.
+Displays browser memory usage and approximate device memory when APIs are available.
+Run the allocation test to compare browser memory write behavior.

 The performance.memory API is only available in Chromium-based browsers (Chrome, Edge, Brave).
 Firefox and Safari do not expose heap memory information.
 You can still run the allocation speed test below.